Leafwing-Studios/fop-rules/docs/character-options/classes/bladesworn.md

 Rhythm grants you various bonuses, and changes in the following ways:

--   Each time you hit a creature with a basic attack or one of your counterattacks, your Rhythm goes up by 1.
+- Each time you hit a creature with a basic attack (including those made as part of a counterattack), your Rhythm goes up by 1.
 This occurs before your attack is resolved.
 - Whenever you miss with a basic attack or one of your counterattacks, your Rhythm is reset to 0.
 - If you end your turn without having made a basic attack, your Rhythm goes down by 1 (to a minimum of 0).
 - Your Rhythm is reset to 0 at the end of each combat.

-If you make multiple attacks as part of the same action or reaction, only the first one counts for this feature.
-Your Rhythm does not increase multiple times and you only activate any triggered effects once.
+If you make a multitarget basic attack (such as those gained through the _cleaving_ affix), the attack is a hit if any creature is hit, and a miss otherwise.
+Your Rhythm only changes once, no matter how many creatures were targeted.

 ## Counterattacks

 At level 1, your blade seems to act with a mind of its own, tugging you toward weaknesses in your opponents’ technique.
 You learn to use **counterattacks,** special combat techniques that grant you the ability to react to unusual circumstances with elaborate tactical attacks.

-These are attacks of opportunity with unique triggers and effects: they are made as a special attack but resolved as if you had struck with a weapon attack, and gain an additional effect if you hit.
-These use your weapon(s): they are melee if your weapon is melee and ranged if your weapon is ranged, and two-weapon fighting choices can be made as normal.
-Any effect which modifies basic attacks, or triggers upon landing a basic attack, such as arms affixes like snaring or knockback, also apply to counterattacks.
-Each counterattack costs 1 essence.
+These are attacks of opportunity with unique triggers and effects: they are made as a special attack but resolved as if you had struck with a basic attack (often using a unique mode).
+Counterattacks use your weapon(s): they are melee if your weapon is melee and ranged if your weapon is ranged.
+Counterattacks do not cost essence.

 You learn 3 counterattacks at level 1, selected from the counterattacks section at the end of this class description.
 You learn an additional counterattack at level 4, 8, 12, 16, and 19.